Security

 Reporting a vulnerability

 Found a security issue?
 Email security@mailhow.com.
-We’ll acknowledge quickly and work with you in good faith — no legal action for good-faith research.
+We’ll acknowledge quickly and work with you in good faith.
+No legal action for good-faith research.
+Machine-readable details: security.txt.